-- Immunotherapy to continue - Oral antihistamines will be used in some patients - Moderate potency topical corticosteroids may be used in some patients (e.g., momethasone 0.1% to be applied TID) - Advise vigilant skin care - Increase to twice daily applications of non-steroidal moisturizers or emollients applied to moist skin - Moisturizers with ceramides and lipids are advised; however, if cost is an issue, petroleum jelly is also effective - Soothing methods - Cool cloth applications - Topicals with cooling agents such as menthol or camphor - Refrigerating products prior to application - Avoid hot water; bathe or shower with tepid water - Keep fingernails short - o Cool temperature for sleep - Advise strict sun protection.
-SPF of at - least 25 is recommended Monitor vigilantly.
-Instruct patient & - family to call clinic with any sign of worsening rash/symptoms.
-Anticipate office visit for evaluation Assess patient & family understanding - of skin care recommendations and rationale - o Identify barriers to adherence
+- Immunotherapy to continue

+- Oral antihistamines will be used in some patients

+- Moderate potency topical corticosteroids may be used in some patients

+- Advise vigilant skin care

+- Increase to twice daily applications of non-steroidal moisturizers or emollients applied to moist skin

+- o Moisturizers with ceramides and lipids are advised; however, if cost is an issue, petroleum jelly is also effective

+- Soothing methods

+- Cool cloth applications

+- Topicals with cooling agents such as menthol or camphor

+- Refrigerating products prior to application

+- Avoid hot water; bathe or shower

+- with tepid water Keep fingernails short

+- Cool temperature for sleep

+- Advise strict sun protection

+- Monitor vigilantly.
+Instruct patient & family to call clinic with any sign of worsening rash/symptoms.
+Anticipate office visit for evaluation

+- Assess patient & family understanding of skin care recommendations and rationale

+- Identify barriers to adherence